El Portal Porcelana

 "What about manufacturing defects?"

 Collectors are generally much less troubled by manufacturing defects than by damage.
 The less obvious the production flaw, the easier it is for a collector to overlook it.
-On the other hand, I've seen firing cracks on some Lladró that were large enough to make the item vulnerable to future breakage.

 "I have a Lladró model of an elegant lady carrying flowers whereon the arm is actually starting to separate from the body.
 There's this big jagged crack running down the joint where the arm joins the torso, and it looks like a manufacturing defect and not at all like a hairline fracture."

 That's a firing crack - a production flaw that seems to happen fairly frequently.
 The one you describe sounds serious enough to be unsightly as well as to leave the figurine vulnerable to actual damage if it should happen to get so much as tapped the wrong way.
-If you bought it through an authorized dealer, take it back and ask them to replace it.
+If you bought it through an authorized dealership, take it back and ask them to replace it.

 General Questions on Value